Cuprate/old_book/src/monero/database/pruning.md

 ## Geting A Blocks Pruning Stripe

+A Blocks pruning stripe is the stripe that corrosponds to keeping that block so for blocks 0 to 4095 this will be 1, for blocks 4096 to 8191 this will be 2.
 The function in Monero to get the pruning stripe that corresponds to keeping that block is:

 ```c++